pyeve/Eve.NET/README.md

     public DateTime Created { get; set; }
 }

-// In both Json and MongoDB it is common to adopt short field names, so we map
+// In both JSON and MongoDB it is common and good practice to adopt short field
-// them to properties.

-public class Company : BaseClass
+// names so we map those to our streamlined class properties. public class Company : BaseClass
 {
     [JsonProperty("n")]